spark1313/GIOCODEX/README.md

 # Summary:
-This is the Codex of The Giomancer and you're reading the Table of Contents.
+You have uncovered the Codex of The Giomancer and you're reading the Table of Contents.

 # Chapter 1: Spellcraft